 9.7 Consumption Reporting API

-The Metric Reporting API allows the RTC Media Session Handler to report media consumption to the RTC AF, as configured by the SerciveConfigurationInformation resource in clause 9.2.
-Details of report procedure and report format are defined in clause 9.5 of TS 26.510.
+The Metric Reporting API allows the RTC Media Session Handler to report media consumption to the RTC AF, as configured by the SerciveAccessInformation resource in clause 9.2.
+The report procedure and report format are defined in clause 9.5 of TS 26.510.